adl1995/HIPS-to-Py/documents/application.md

 Apart from this, I have also been a PHP web developer for almost two years, and I have worked on multitude of projects ranging for SaaS to e-commerce websites.
 I work remotely on [Upwork](https://www.upwork.com/freelancers/~018e56b8591046f889) and [Fiverr](https://www.fiverr.com/adl1995).
 My clients are either IT organizations or independent contractors.
 I have also worked on web automation and data scraping using ``Selenium`` and ``BeautifulSoup``.
 Although these skills are not required for this organization and have no direct links in my project, it shows that I am persistent and hard-working.
 The skills that I acquire are through self learning and consistency.
 Currently, I am building an application using [Google Application Engine](https://github.com/adl1995/zoho-portal).

-I started collaborating with Open Source organizations for only about a month ago, and my experience has been excellent so far.
-The mentors have been very kind, welcoming and have provided assistance along the way.
+I started collaborating with Open Source organizations about a month ago, and my experience has been excellent so far.
+The mentors have been very kind, welcoming and have provided me with assistance along the way.
 Given my background in Computer Vision and being good at problem solving, I firmly believe this prestigious organization and its users will benefit by the HiPS client for Python.
 It would also provide me with a working ground knowledge on Astronomy.

 During the tenure of this project, I hope to improve my skills with tools like  ``Jupyter``, ``Pytest``, ``Sphinx``, and ``Git``.
 It will also provide me with a professional level overview on how to write applications, make plans, organize projects, working remotely with other developers, and design a good API.